 What are my practical responsibilities as a director?

-Each year, the directors must submit a number of documents to Companies House.
+Every year, the directors must submit a number of documents to Companies House.

-a) You must complete and submit the company’s Confirmation Statement to Companies House each year, which provides basic information about the company, its personnel, and its shareholders.
+You must complete and submit the company’s Confirmation Statement to Companies House each year, which provides basic information about the company, its personnel, and its shareholders.

 This is typically due on the anniversary of the company’s incorporation date, although you can update the Statement at any time.